 Yes, the Kyocera Brigadier does have a few minuses, it may not have the best display or camera and battery life could have been better, but this phone was constructed to survive in tough environments, even if being subjected to extreme conditions and it does all this really great.

 Verdict: The phone can survive under extreme conditions, the screen can’t be shattered easily and it has a mid-range phone performance.
-Considering the other candidates for rugged smartphones and the price tag, the Kyocera Brigadier takes the third place for the best rugged smartphone on the market.
+Considering the other candidates for rugged smartphones and the price tag, the Kyocera Brigadier takes the fifth place for the best rugged smartphone on the market.